riadmahi/meeting-minutes/README.md

 - **AI-Powered Summaries:** Generate summaries of your meetings using powerful language models.
 - **Multi-Platform:** Works on macOS, Windows, and Linux.
 - **Open Source:** Meetily is open source and free to use.
+- **Flexible AI Provider Support:** Choose from Ollama (local), Claude, Groq, OpenRouter, or use your own OpenAI-compatible endpoint.

 ## Installation